 If you have taken the name of Jesus Christ as a Christian, it is important that your name and reputation give honor to your religion and its Leader (II Tim 2:19).
 Be like those of Pentecost, who grew in favor with all the people (Acts 2:47; Phil 2:14-16).
 Let your life adorn the doctrine of God with glory and beauty (Titus 2:5,8,10).
 Be like those nameless brethren endorsed by Paul as “the glory of Christ” (II Cor 8:23).

 Jesus of Nazareth grew in favour with God and men during his youth (Luke 2:52).
 He was most gracious in conduct and speech (Ps 45:2; Luke 4:22).
-Because He loved righteousness and hated wickedness, God's loving favour blessed Him with the oil of gladness above His fellows (Heb 1:9).
+Because He loved righteousness and hated wickedness, God’s loving favour blessed Him with the oil of gladness above His fellows (Heb 1:9).
 His name is above every name by many measures.
 Choose to have a perfect name, even as His name is perfect in heaven and in earth.